Mavann1988/react-typeahead/README.md

 ## Dist

-To create a new distribution file, run the following browserify command:
+To create a new distribution file, run the following npm command:

 ```
-	browserify src\react-typeahead.js --standalone ReactTypeahead > dist\react-typeahead.js
+	npm run build
 ```

 ## Examples